bkbimal250/Api_django_email_loginsystem/README.md

 ## Features

 - **User Management**: Users can register, log in, and be assigned to projects.
-- **Client Management**: Clients can create, update, and delete projects.
-Each client can manage multiple projects.
+- **Client Management**: Users can create, update, and delete clients.
+Each client can manage multiple projects
 - **Project Assignment**: Projects can be assigned to multiple users.
 - **Project Overview**: Users can view their assigned projects and project details.